Boggy Creek II: And the Legend Continues

 Boggy Creek II: And the Legend Continues is a 1985 American monster horror film written, produced by, directed by, and starring Charles B. Pierce.
 It is the sequel to 1972's The Legend of Boggy Creek.
 Prior to the release of this film, an unofficial sequel to The Legend of Boggy Creek was made in 1977 titled Return to Boggy Creek.
 The "Big Creature" in the film was portrayed by Hollywood stuntman and bodyguard James Faubus Griffith.
 Unlike the original film, which was met with positive reviews, Boggy Creek II was largely panned by critics.

 Plot

 Dr. Brian Lockhart is a professor of anthropology at the University of Arkansas.
 He receives a call from a sheriff, who reports sighting a Bigfoot-like creature near a remote town in southwestern Arkansas.
 Lockhart recruits the help of two of his students, Tim and Tanya, as well as Tanya's friend Leslie.

 The group heads for an area near Boggy Creek, close to the town of Fouke, set up camp in the woods with a pop-up camper trailer, and secure their perimeter with a SONAR system.
-Lockhart sets about investigating the recent sighting, while relating to the group tales he had heard centered around the creature, presented in flashbacks.
+Lockhart sets about investigating the recent sighting, while relating to the group tales he had heard centered around locals who had encountered the creature, presented in flashbacks.
 The tales include: